Fellowship Opportunities for Prospective & Incoming Students

 National Science Foundation Graduate Research Fellowship

 The National Science Foundation funds research and education in most science and engineering fields through grants and cooperative agreements with more than 2,000 colleges, universities, K-12 school systems, businesses, informal science organizations, and other research organizations throughout the U.S.

-The Torske Klubben is a Minneapolis luncheon club for individuals of Norwegian heritage who are deeply interested in Norway and Norwegian-American history and relationships.
-The organization funds graduate fellowships for Norwegian citizens.
-The club also awards Minnesota residents who have an interest in or connection with Norway and/or its culture.
+The Torske Klubben, founded in 1933, is a Minneapolis luncheon club of Norwegian heritage who are deeply interested in Norway and Norwegian-American history and relationships.
+The organization funds UMN graduate fellowships for students who have an interest in or connection with Norway and/or its culture.